-Jeep Grand Cherokee owners have reported 22 problems associated with tail light switch (under the exterior lighting category).
+Jeep Grand Cherokee owners have reported 26 problems related to tail light switch (under the exterior lighting category).

-The vehicle having this issue was a 2003 Jeep Grand Cherokee.
-The VIN of the problem Grand Cherokee is 1J4GX58N23_.
 Had my Jeep for about 4 years now, and I've recently had many issues with it.
 For one, there's a recall, which parts are not available right now for an orc sensor.
 The recall letter said there may be a chance that it could cause an electrical distress on the computer.
 Now, I don't know if these caused many electrical issues or not, but I'd like to see something done about it.
 Around later November 2012 I took the Jeep to get the ac/heater work because it wasn't working.
 Paid $400.
 00, labor and parts.
 Also got my signal lights fixed, because they weren't working either.
 Few months pass, now its March 2013.
 The signal lights work when they want, even after getting it fixed.
 The right signal light works fine, the left works when it wants.
 My driver foglight went out.
 I dont have a bad bulb so what is it? few weeks later, driver headlight goes out.
 Again, no blown bulb.
 Few more weeks pass, and my ac/heater stopped working again.
 Why? also, the driver tail light, at times goes out.
 No bad bulb.
 I feel as if I give it more time, the problem is just going to get worse.
 We need to look into this problem.
-This tail light switch issue occurred Monday, Dec.
-3, 2012.

 See all problems of the 2003 Jeep Grand Cherokee.

-The car involved was a 2007 Jeep Grand Cherokee 4x4.
-The VIN of the problem Grand Cherokee is 1J8GR48K57_.
 There are no brake or tail lights or brake lights when it is dark, everything works in the day light, very dangerous to drive without any lights in rear of car.
-This issue happened on Wednesday, November 28, 2012.

 See all problems of the 2007 Jeep Grand Cherokee.

-The vehicle involved is a 2004 Jeep Grand Cherokee.
-The VIN of this vehicle was 1J4GW48N24_.
 My Jeep brake lights are defective.
 When I press the brakes, the tail lights turn off and do not glow.
 They have been repaired multiple times without success.
 Can Chrysler please recall the defect??? thanks.
-This tail light switch issue occurred 11/28/2012.

 See all problems of the 2004 Jeep Grand Cherokee.

-The vehicle having this issue was a 2004 Jeep Grand Cherokee.
 I know of at least 4 people who have Jeep vehicles and we are constantly replacing the tail light, brake light and or having issues with electrical functions.
 Within 2years I have personally replaced my entire driver tail light, bulbs 4 times.
 I have searched for any recalls and I have only found 1, but nothing in regards to electrical and or brake light issues.
-This tail light switch issue occurred Nov.
-14, 2012.

 See all problems of the 2000 Jeep Grand Cherokee.